 If this piques your interest, here’s a quick method we use to prepare our matcha.
 But if you can’t imagine a morning without coffee, try taking Blu Calm, an L-theanine supplement with your cup of joe.

 Simple Morning Matcha

 Honey, coconut sugar, or pure maple syrup (optional)

 Add one sachet of Pique tea to a cup and pour in about three tablespoons of hot water.
-Mix so that the matcha starts to absorb.
+Mix until the matcha dissolves.
 If you’d like to add honey or a sweetener, add that now as well.
 The hot temperature will help the sweetener become more soluble.

 Add your milk, filling the glass.
 Add cold milk for an iced matcha or steamed milk for a hot matcha.
-Give it a stir and enjoy.
+Stir it and enjoy.